joelnewcomer/visitoconee/wp-content/plugins/shortpixel-image-optimiser/readme.txt

 9. Check other optimized images status - themes or other plugins' images.
 (Media>Other Media)

 == Changelog ==

+= 4.14.4 =
+Release date: 19th August 2019
+* Check if unlisted thumbnails present for already optimized images (in case the thumbnails were added later) in Media Library list and when doing bulk.
+This also integrates with the Unicode plugin.
+* If JSON PHP module not present, add a proper error
+* Fixed: bulk error "WordPress database error You have an error in your SQL syntax" on some installs
+* Fixed: Warning: count() Parameter must be an array.
+* Language – 0 new strings added, 0 updated, 0 fuzzied, and 0 obsoleted

 == 4.14.3 ==